greyscaled/markdownlint-rule-title-case-style/.github/CONTRIBUTING.md

 # Contributing

-This project is small in scope, and aims to be simple.
-That said, we do try to maintain some standards around code and commits, as most projects do.
+This project is small in scope, and aims to be simple, with sensible standards.

-## General guidelines

-- Be patient with the maintainer and respectful of others

-## Issue guidelines
+## Issues

-- Always check the issue tracker first

 - For fixes and small changes, feel free to open a PR (no issue)
 - For larger and/or opinionated changes, consider opening an issue first

 ## PR guidelines

-- The title of your PR should adhere to [conventional commits]
+- PR titles adhere [conventional commits]
-  - We squash, and only care that the title reflects the change

 ## Development

-The main rule and tests are in `rule.ts` and `rule.test.ts`.
-Everything you need to know can be inferred from those files.
+The main rule (entrypoint) is in `rule.ts`.

+### How it works

+See [CommonMark Spec] and [`markdown-it`] for more information and to see the tokens.
+It's also useful to use to generate test cases.

+- `rule.ts`: the rule receives a slice of markdown-it tokens

+- `filter_headings.ts`: the tokens are filtered for heading [leaf block]

+  - the content of headings are always [inline]

+- `lint_inline.ts`: each [inline] heading is validated, and linted for violations

+  - the [inline] heading child nodes are walked for [text nodes]

+    - [code spans] are ignored
+    - [links] and [autolinks] are ignored
+    - [images] are ignored

+  - text inside [emphasis and strong emphasis] is processed as if the emphasis does not exist

+  - `tokenizer.ts`: [text nodes] are tokenized and case transformations are applied

+  - `lint_inline.ts` is able to report violations for each text node that doesn't have correct casing

 ### Environment